foliedun/foliedun.github.io/_posts/2024-06-26-tpm-bitlocker-stealing-key.markdown

 # Avenues of attack

 The first boot was smooth and we were presented with the Windows login screen after a few seconds, which is good because it means the machine was not configured with pre-boot authentication.\
-After a bit of research we found the following image from the terrific work [An ice-cold boot to break bit locker](https://www.slideshare.net/MSbluehat/bluehat-v18-an-icecold-boot-to-break-bit-locker) by Olle Segerdahl & Pasi Saarinen, that gave us a north direction:
+After a bit of research we found the following image from the terrific work [An ice-cold boot to break bit locker](https://www.slideshare.net/MSbluehat/bluehat-v18-an-icecold-boot-to-break-bit-locker) by Olle Segerdahl & Pasi Saarinen, which gave us a north:

 <figure style="display: inline-block;">
   <img style="vertical-align: top;" src="{{site.baseurl}}/assets/img/bitlocker/volume-attacks.png" width="60%" height="60%" alt="Volume keys attacks">